-"I advised some of ISIS men whom I knew in the city to let the women and children out of Mosul before the war starts especially western women, French, Swedish, Danish, British and others because they have no place else to go.
+"I advised some of ISIL men who I knew in the city to let the women and children out of Mosul before the war starts, especially western women - French, Swedish, Danish, British and others because they have no place else to go.
 Unlike what happened in Fallujah where Iraqi women fled to other Sunni areas in advance of the battle and found shelter in tribal areas.
 Western women and their children have no such option.
 I told them they should give them back their passports and have them go to Syria or elsewhere before the war starts, because the Kurds and the Shia are coming for revenge and they will murder and rape those women.
 But they mocked and threatened me and refused to listen.

 In his last messages, the man said that he initially hoped that ISIL would govern Mosul in accordance with his own understanding of Islamic law.
 But now, he lamented, "what we see here today is everything else but God’s conditions and instructions.
 We see injustice rule us, we see aggression and murder take place everywhere around us."